This vignette is a short

 in many cases it is not necessary to provide them explicitly.

-Another convenient feature of the bigleaf
+Another convenient feature of the bigleaf package is

 that arguments can be provided as both character and numeric vectors.
 If